GMOD/jbrowse-components/packages/jbrowse-cli/README.md

   --skipCheck                         Skip check for whether or not the file or URL exists or if you are in a JBrowse
                                       directory

+  --target=target                     [default: ./config.json] path to config file in JB2 installation to write out to.

   --trackId=trackId                   trackId for the track, by default inferred from filename, must be unique
                                       throughout config

 EXAMPLES
   $ jbrowse add-track /path/to/my.bam --load copy
-  $ jbrowse add-track /path/to/my.bam --out /path/to/jbrowse2/installation/config.json --load symlink
+  $ jbrowse add-track /path/to/my.bam --target /path/to/jbrowse2/installation/config.json --load symlink
   $ jbrowse add-track https://mywebsite.com/my.bam
   $ jbrowse add-track /path/to/my.bam --type AlignmentsTrack --name 'New Track' --load move
   $ jbrowse add-track /path/to/my.bam --trackId AlignmentsTrack1 --load trust --overwrite